 Sergeant at Arms

 Josh Kennon was appointed Technical Director after previously holding the position of Interim Sergeant at Arms.
 He joined the Fairfax County Police Department in 2008 and holds the rank of Police Officer First Class.
-He is currently assigned to the Digital Forensics Section of the Cyber and Forensics Bureau.
+He is currently a Detective assigned to the Digital Forensics Section of the Cyber and Forensics Bureau.
 His previously held assignments include School Resource Officer and Patrol out of the Reston District Station.
 Josh has a Bachelors of Science in Business Administration from the Millersville University of Pennsylvania.
 In addition he is a Cerified Forensic Computer Examiner (CFCE) through the International Association of Computer Investigative Specialists (IACIS).